react-native-netinfo/react-native-netinfo/README.md

 * `unknown`

 ### Subscribe to connection info
 Subscribe to connection information.
 The callback is called whenever the connection status changes.
 The returned object shape is the same as `getConnectionInfo` above.
+Your listener will be called with the latest information soon after you subscribe and then with any subsiquent changes afterwards.
+Due to platform differences, you should not assume that the listener is called in the same way across devices or platforms.

 ```javascript
 const listener = connectionInfo => {